 Academic year: The academic year at Savonia University of Applied Sciences is divided into two terms.
 The autumn term runs from the middle of August to December and the spring term from January to May.

 ECTS European Credit Transfer System: Savonia University of Applied Sciences has adopted the ECTS-system in all the study fields.
 The aim of the system is to help the students in recognition and transfer of studies conducted abroad and in comparison of degree programmes and educational systems as whole between different countries.

 Financing your studies: You are expected to cover all your study costs and living expenses from your own financial resources.
 International students coming from outside the European Union and EEA countries are required to prove that they have sufficient funds by depositing a sum of 6000 Euros (approx. USD 8000) yearly with a Finnish bank or with an international bank, with no conditions restricting the use of this account.
 For further information on opening an account, please contact the nearest Finnish Consulate or the personnel at Savonia University of Applied Sciences.

 Housing: For degree students, information on housing procedures and arrangements will be enclosed as you receive the approval letter from Savonia University of Applied Sciences.
 Instructions will be given in detail what you should do in order to have the housing arranged.

 Weather: Since Finland is located in the north and in the zone where southern and polar air masses meet, weather types can change quite quickly, especially in winter time, when temperature can vary between +5 to -30 degrees Centigrade.
 In Eastern Finland you can really experience the four seasons.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Savonia University of Applied Sciences!
+Some of these might help you to study for a Master at Savonia University of Applied Sciences!